Stikerz/Blog/README.md

 - Ideally he would be able to see some type of graphic.
 E.g. the number of likes plotted against each article on a chart.
 - If time allows, Mr. Pressford would really like employees to have the ability to comment on each article.

 ## Setup:

-   Create virtualenv(Optional) using python 3.6
+- Create virtualenv(Optional) using python 3.6
-   Run pip install -r requirements.txt
+- Run pip install -r requirements.txt
-   Run python manage.py makemigrations
+- Run python manage.py makemigrations
-   Run python manage.py migrate
+- Run python manage.py migrate
-   Run python manage.py runserver # Now go to localhost:8000
+- Run python manage.py runserver # Now go to localhost:8000

-   #Testing
+##Testing
-   Run python manage.py test
+-Run python manage.py test